-9-77.
+9-71.
 Joint Reconciliation Program

 This program applies the skills of those responsible for various aspects of financial management.
-The skills include skills of accountants, budget and program analysts, contracting professionals, logisticians, and internal review auditors.
-The program applies the combined skills to verify the validity of unliquidated obligations, contractor work in process, billing status, and the continued need for goods and services not yet delivered.
+The skills include those of accountants, budget and program analysts, contracting professionals, logisticians, and internal review auditors.
+The program applies these combined skills to verify the validity of unliquidated obligations, contractor work in progress, billing status, and the continued need for goods and services not yet delivered.
 The program achieves dollar savings by identifying and canceling obligations for goods and services no longer needed or duplicative.
 The program also reconciles current appropriations to verify the correctness of amounts obligated.
 In addition, the program assures the liquidation of appropriations to be canceled by the end of the fiscal year.

-Section V SUMMARY AND References
+Section XV SUMMARY AND References

-9-78.
-PPBES concept
+9-72.
+PPBE concept

-The PPBES process ties strategy, program, and budget all together.
+The PPBE process ties strategy, program, and budget all together.
 It helps build a comprehensive plan in which budgets flow from programs, programs from requirements, requirements from missions, and missions from national security objectives.
 The patterned flow-from end purpose to resource cost-defines requirements in progressively greater detail.

-9-79.
+9-73.
 System products and process

-The PPBES produces a departmental plan, program, and budget.
-Figure 9-9 lists typical events that occur during the process.
-Figure 9-10 shows the organizational framework within which the process operates.
+The PPBE process produces a departmental plan, program, and budget.
+Figure 9-10 lists typical events that occur during the process.
+Figure 9-8 shows the organizational framework within which the process operates.

-9-80.
+9-74.
 References

-a.
-DOD Instruction 7045.7, Planning, Programming, and Budgeting System.

-b.
-CJCS Instruction 3100.01, Joint Strategic Planning System.

-c.
-Army Regulation 1-1, Planning Programming, Budgeting, and Execution System. the Army Runs How the Army Runs
+- a.
+DOD Instruction 7045.7, Implementation of the Planning, Programming, and Budgeting System. - b.
+CJCS Instruction 3100.01A, Joint Strategic Planning System. - c.
+Army Regulation 1-1, Planning Programming, Budgeting, and Execution Process.

+RESERVED